brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 - Glue AAAA records (if present) are validated using {TBD3}

 The same method used for constructing the DS records, is used to validate their contents.
 The algorithm is replicated with the corresponding inputs, and the hash compared to the published DS record(s).

+# Signaling Support and Desire for ADoT

+## Server Side Support Signaling

+A DNS server (e.g. recursive resolver or forwarder) MAY signal to clients that it offers the use of ADoT.
+The mechanism used is to set the EDNS option "ADOTA".
+The values for this option are "Always", "Upon Request", and "Never".
+The value "Always" indicates the server will always attempt to use ADoT without regards to client requests for ADoT.
+The value "Upon Request" indicates that the server will ONLY use ADoT for upstream queries if the client requests that ADoT be used.
+These values have no effect on answers served from the resolver's cache.
+(The "Never" case is unusual, in that it signals the server understands the option, but does not perform ADoT.
+Generally this would be used to allow a client to track changes in the status, if the client is interested in uses of ADoT.)

+## Client Side Desire Signaling

+A DNS client (e.g. stub or forwarder) MAY signal the desire to have the resolver use ADoT.
+The mechanism used is to set the EDNS option "ADOTD".
+The values for this option are "Force", "If Available", and "Never".
+The value "Force" indicates the server should attempt to use ADoT, and return a failure code of XXXX and an EDE value of YYYY if the authoritative server does not offer ADoT, or any other ADoT failure occurs.
+The value "If Available" indicates that the server should use ADoT for upstream queries if it is availble, but SHOULD NOT allow any downgrades if the authoritative server signals that ADoT is available.
+These values have no effect on answers served from the resolver's cache.
+(The "Never" case is unusual, in that it signals the client understands the option, but does not perform ADoT.
+Generally this would be used to allow a server to track changes in the client base, so the server operator can make informed decisions about enabling ADoT.)

 # Security Considerations